CIS8100 Digital Enterprise

 On successful completion of this course, students should be able to:

-- demonstrate the practical skills required to formulate and evaluate a coherent strategy for a digital enterprise, develop a functional business website based on this strategy and document and critically evaluate the end-product.
+- apply research and technical skills required to formulate and evaluate a coherent strategy for a digital enterprise, develop a business website prototype based on this strategy and document and critically evaluate the end-product

 Text and materials required to be purchased or accessed